 - Taxation related costs should be included.
 This would include all GST payments, superannuation contributions, and PAYG.

 - Costs related to sale items such as freight, costs of manufacture and logistics should be included to forecast sales – oftentimes at a certain percentage.
 For instance, costs of manufacture at 10 percent of sales.
+It is important to forecast goods sold and related costs accurately.

 - Make use of the current spot exchange rate to change to local currency if you purchase your items in foreign currency.